quantumudit/Analyzing-Cleanaway-Services/readme.md

 ## Overview

-The project aims to create a Power BI report that enables end users to analyze and visualize various waste management services provided by [Cleanaway][website_link] across Australia in a much convenient way.
+The project aims to create a Power BI report that enables end users to analyze and visualize various waste management services provided by [Cleanaway][website_link] across Australia in a much more convenient way.

 Here is the snippet of the target website: